 Erik introduced robotic design to City Academy’s science classroom and after-school programming.
 He has proposed and coordinated a LEGO Robotics training for Independent School Science and Math instructors, held at City Academy.
 As STEAM (Science, Technology, Engineering, Art & Math) Coordinator, he facilitates the collaborative efforts between the faculty and staff in these fields of study and manages a new MakerSpace that supports STEAM Lab classes.

-Erik has worked as a consultant for the National Science Teachers Association, the Monsanto Fund and Studies Weekly as a STEAM writer.
-He volunteers his time as a Cub Master and baseball coach.
+Erik has worked as a consultant for the National Science Teachers Association, the Monsanto Fund, and Studies Weekly as a STEAM writer.
+His most recent project is as a STEM curriculum writer for Sherwood Forest Camp.
+He is currently working on his doctorate at University of Missouri-St. Louis as a member of the STEM Education Enhancement cohort.
+He volunteers his time as a Scout Master at St. Sabina Catholic Church.
 Erik and his wife, Karen, have four children – including two City Academy graduates.

 BS, Southern Illinois University-Edwardsville